stealth/crash/README.md

 the secret is not correct, *crashd* disguises as another - innocent looking - software.

 Currently, there is only one Disguise Filter, `redirect1`, which masks as a web server sending a redirect of your choice.
-Disguise Filters always also require `-S':
+Disguise Filters always also require `-S`:

 ```